MicrosoftDocs/ATADocs/ATPDocs/security-assessment-dormant-entities.md

 1. Take appropriate action on those user accounts by removing their privileged access rights or by deleting the account.

 > [!NOTE]
-> This assessment is updated in near real time.
+> While assessments are updated in near real time, scores and statuses are updated every 24 hours.
+While the list of impacted entities is updated within a few minutes of your implementing the recommendations, the status may still take time until it's marked as **Completed**.
+>

 ## See Also